mollyfish/advanced-presentation-AT-MK-done/readme.md

+# Avengers Front-End Prototype
-# Week THREE! - Advanced Presentation - Molly Kent & Alina To
+## Week THREE! - Advanced Presentation - Molly Kent & Alina To

 This project focused heavily on HTML semantics, document architecture (HTML and CSS), presentation, and most importantly responsive web design.
 We created a responsive and clickable prototype with a mobile-first approach, then scaled our presentation to perform equally well in a desktop browser.